kserve/website/docs/modelserving/v1beta1/amd/README.md

 ## Prerequisites

-These example was tested on an Ubuntu 18.04 host machine using the Bash shell.
+This example was tested on an Ubuntu 18.04 host machine using the Bash shell.

 These instructions assume:
 - You have a machine with a modern version of Docker (>=18.09) and sufficient disk space to build the image